Recruitment and Retention Resources

 - Connections with national graduate preparation programs – through a growing network of connections with many graduate preparation programs, we are in contact with a pool of highly qualified diversity students who are interested in UC Irvine for graduate school.
 When possible, we link them to faculty in their program of interest.
 Our goal is to better connect faculty with programs and students that share an interest.

 - Access to special recruitment initiatives – periodically, via the Graduate Division, UC Irvine is host to a major recruitment event.
 We bring these events to campus to allow prospective students to directly access our faculty, the programs and our exciting campus.

 - Consultations for special and improved recruitment plans – members of the ORR team are happy to meet with faculty and/or staff who are interested in stepping up a program- or department-based recruitment strategy.
 We are able to provide guidance and tips, as well as reliable connections, all to help you develop a customized recruitment strategy.

-- For more information about outreach and recruitment, or to schedule a consultation contact: Daniel Fabrega, Coordinator for Outreach, Recruitment and Retention, 949-824-8730
+For more information about outreach and recruitment, or to schedule a consultation contact: Daniel Fabrega, Coordinator for Graduate Recruitment and Student Affairs, 949-824-8730.

 Retention and degree completion is a top priority for the Graduate Division.
 Our retention goals are focused on providing resources for a healthy, well-balanced graduate student community.
 Of equal importance, is ensuring that graduate students who attend UC Irvine leave with the degree they set their sights on achieving.
 Graduate school can be a trying experience and through the Graduate Resource Center, we offer a range of student support services to help along the way.
 We strongly encourage you to assist your students in using these services.